top of page

 - Send other, more defensive parts to interface with you instead

-This isn't a reflection on you or your intentions – it's a reflection of wisdom, of survival skills hard-earned through experience.
+This is not a reflection on you or your intentions, but wisdom of survival skills hard-earned through experience.

 That part that refuses to engage?
 It might have been standing guard since you were five years old, keeping secrets that felt too dangerous to speak.
-The one that creates chaos whenever you try to look inward?
-It learned long ago that distraction was safer than vulnerability.
+And the one that creates chaos whenever you try to look inward, learned long ago that distraction was safer than vulnerability.

 The Hidden Message in Resistance